 What’s so Great About Having Residency in Portugal?

 Sunshine?
 Check.
-Beaches? check.
-Delicious, affordable wine?
+Beaches?
+Check.
+Affordable wine?
 Check.
 But what about the practical benefits of having a Portuguese residency permit?

-• Portuguese Citizenship: After five years of legal residency in Portugal (or even a tad less), you could be submitting your application for Portuguese citizenship.
+- Portuguese Citizenship: After five years of legal residency in Portugal (or even a tad less), you could be submitting your application for Portuguese citizenship.
 With that passport, you’ll be able to live, work, and study anywhere in the EU/EEA or Switzerland.
+In practice, the application process takes around two years but it’s still one of the fastest routes to an EU passport.

-• Affordable Education: Fancy a degree without the fancy price tag?
+- Affordable Education: Fancy a degree without the fancy price tag?
 Your residence permit is your golden ticket to public education at local rates.
 Kids in tow?
 They’re covered too.
-Time to dust off those thinking caps!

-• English Widely Spoken: No need to be fluent in “obrigado” just yet as there’s no language requirement to make the move.
-(Though you’ll need to show an A2 level Portuguese for citizenship.
-Plenty of time to practice!)
+- English Widely Spoken: No need to be fluent in “obrigado” just yet as there’s no language requirement to make the move.
+(Though you’ll need to show an A2 level Portuguese when you apply for citizenship.)

 What About Couples & Kids?